 Employees are regarded as the most important and valuable assets of the Group.
 The Group is committed to provide its employees with a safe and healthy workplace and encourage them to have a work-life balance.
 The Group also ensures all employees are reasonably remunerated and regular trainings are provided for its technical staff.
-During the years ended 31 March 2024 and 2023, the Group has not experienced any significant problems with its employees nor has experienced any difficulty in the recruitment and retention of experienced staff.
+During FY2024 and FY2025, the Group has not experienced any significant problems with its employees nor has experienced any difficulty in the recruitment and retention of experienced staff.
 The Group maintains good relationship with its employees.